About Us . . .

 Once MDRD receives an informal complaint, it will transmit the complaint to the defendant carrier and typically will require the defendant to submit a response within thirty days.
 Even before the response deadline, parties are encouraged to explore the possibility of private settlement or to engage in FCC supervised mediation.
 If the informal complainant is not satisfied with the defendant's response, and has not been able to resolve the dispute through private settlement or subsequent mediation, the complainant has six months from the date of the defendant's response to convert the informal complaint into formal complaint and maintain the filing date of the informal complaint.
 See 47 C.F.R. § 1.718.
 Informal complaints do not result in written orders issued by the Commission.

 Unlike informal complaints, formal complaints are subject to detailed procedural rules and filing requirements.
 The formal complaint process is similar to federal court litigation, in that it involves a complaint, answer, and reply, and often discovery, motions and briefs.
 The Commission's rules require more detailed submissions than the Federal Rules of Civil Procedure, however, so complainants in formal section 208 complaints must provide specific facts and proof regarding all claims in the complaint itself.
 Moreover, discovery is usually not as expansive as in federal court.
 Consequently, a formal complaint must contain as much factual support as possible at the filing stage.
 This can be in the form of sworn affidavits and documentary evidence.
 Because briefing is discretionary and may not be permitted in a particular case, parties must provide well-reasoned legal arguments in their initial pleadings.
 Formal complaint proceedings are resolved by a written order issued by the Bureau or the full Commission.
-Recent complaint orders, including but not limited to Section 208 formal complaint orders and Section 224 pole attachment complaint orders, may be found at http://transition.fcc.gov/eb/mdrd/208Items.html.
+Recent complaint orders, including but not limited to Section 208 formal complaint orders and Section 224 pole attachment complaint orders, may be found at https://www.fcc.gov/encyclopedia/eb-pending-formal-and-pole-action-complaints.

 Note that a filing fee is required for all formal complaints.
 See 47 C.F.R. § 1.1106.
 It is important to review the most recent version of the rules pertaining to filing a formal complaint, particularly those relating to the filing fee.
 For up-to-date information about filing fees, contact the FCC's Helpline at 1-888-225-5322, and for any questions regarding filing procedures, contact MDRD staff at 202-418-7330.
 Failure to comply with any of these rules can result in the dismissal of a complaint.